-Just eight days after Microsoft
+Just eight days after Microsoft released a fix

 for a “critical” flaw in the way JPEG files are processed, researchers